memlayeronbtc/memlayer-btc2024/README.md

 ## What's next for Memlayer
 1. Have security reviews to plan paths for decentralizing more parts and refactor the code base

+2. Improve the performance of the dashboard

+3. Add more real-time TX indicators to better showcase the speed as part of the UX

-2. Work with chain partners to integrate Memlayer for public demos
+4. Work with chain partners to integrate Memlayer for public demos

-3. Make CCIP-read gateway more generic to access more BTC block data and mempool TXs
+5. Make CCIP-read gateway more generic to access more BTC block data and mempool TXs

-4. Extend ERC-20 runes with points and gamification
+6. Extend ERC-20 runes with points and gamification

-5. Explorer cross-chain hopping/swapping for locked (unconfirmed) balances
+7. Explorer cross-chain hopping/swapping for locked (unconfirmed) balances

-6. Add more real-time TX indicators to better showcase the speed as part of the UX

-7. Improve the performance of the dashboard
+8. Explore cross-chain liquidity features since EVM rune liquidity may be too fragmented

 ## How to start [for EXPERIMENTAL USE, NOT FOR PRODUCTION]
 1. setup `.env` in the root folder based on [`.env-project`](https://github.com/memlayeronbtc/memlayer-btc2024/blob/main/.env-project)